1949–50 Denver Nuggets season

 Denver would not see a new professional basketball team until the American Basketball Association saw the Denver Rockets come to fruition as an inaugural team there following a failed creation of an ABA team in Kansas City, Missouri and troubled early starts with finding a team name for them after the initial "Denver Larks" and "Denver Lark Buntings" got canned by an eleventh hour ownership change to help save the franchise early on.
 Despite those early troubles, however, the Rockets proved to be one of the stronger ABA franchises around before later changing their team name in 1974 to the Denver Nuggets, partially as a tribute to the same Nuggets team that previously played in the NBL and NBA (despite not taking their previous history in the NBA in the process), but also because the Denver Rockets wanted to avoid any team name issues with the Houston Rockets franchise that the NBA had created around the same time once an impending ABA-NBA merger occurred, which eventually did happen in 1976.
 The new Nuggets franchise still operate under that team name to this day, having recently won the NBA Finals in 2023.

+Draft picks

+The original Denver Nuggets franchise would participate in the 1949 NBL draft, which occurred months before the National Basketball League and the rivaling Basketball Association of America would merge operations to become the present-day National Basketball Association.
+However, as of 2026, no records of what the original Nuggets' draft picks were for the NBL have properly come up, with any information on who those final selections might have been being lost to time in the process.